How to Format an External Hard Drive on Mac (Sonoma/Ventura)

 When Do You Need to Format an External Hard Drive on a Mac?

-- When you want to change the format.
+- You want to change its format.

 Formatting an external hard drive isn't a bad idea, as long as you don't do it too often.
 Now let's go through the detailed steps.

 Step 1.
 Insert your external hard drive into your Mac.
-Step 2.
-Open Disk Utility via Finder or Spotlight.
-Step 3.
-Click View > Show All Devices.

 Apple File System (APFS): The file system used by macOS 10.13 or above.